 The third leg’s length will be inferior to 10km making it eligible for athletes who have reached 16 years of age before or on the date of the event.

-The registration for the Run4Rome is per team, not individually.
+The registration for the Run4Rome is per team, or individually too.
 If you haven’t done it yet, find three friends who want to run with you, then sign up!
 Alternatively, also sign up individually and we will find a team for you!

 The goal of the relay race is very simple: